Please use the menu below to navigate the article sections:

 The AWS Organizations API enables automation for account creation and management.

-Available in two feature sets:
+AWS Organizations is available in two feature sets:

 - Consolidated billing.